Top 10 colors that make people buy: the complete guide with examples

 There are several basic criteria for understanding that a resource needs updating:

 - Decrease in conversion and other indicators.
 If conversions fall without evident market shift reasons, one of the possible reasons can be that we need to update branding.

 - Outdated design.
 Every year there are new trends in web design that must be followed in order to maintain customer loyalty, inspire their trust and appear in their eyes as experts who keep up with the times.
 If the design is outdated and looks like it’s from the 2000s, it will be impossible to stay relevant in the eyes of your prospects.

 - Your company’s growth.
 A redesign is essential if a company expands or a brand goes international.
 A design that is suitable for a small business or for a local market may not be effective in the new environment.
 You need to adjust your website for a new reality and make your website look more professional.

-If your site falls under at least one reason for a redesign, it’s worth considering.
-Found a match for two or more reasons?
-You should already be in the process of updating the site design.
-Great news – we can help you with that.
-Read more about what we offer on the webdesign and branding page.
+If you have at least one reason for a redesign, you should consider it.
+Two or more reasons?
+In this case, you should already be in the process of updating your site design.
+Great news — we can help you with that.
+Read more about what we offer on our webdesign and branding page.

 Before and after a Productive Shop redesign